athene227/nft-frontend/contracts/README.md

 #### `acceptOffer`

-The owner of an NFT can choose to accept a previously created offer.
+The owner of an NFT can choose to accept a previously created offer, fully or partially.
 This exchange the assets between the owner and the offerer.

+A partially accepted offer means that an owner accepts to sell only some amount of NFTs for the offered price - regardless of how many the owner owns.
+A partially accepted offer can then be further accepted by other owners (or even by the same one) until the offer quantity has been reached.

+#### `cancelOffer`

+Cancels an offer.
+TCan be called only by the offer creator.

 ### Other functionality